-Children registered with a Dentist as at March 2011
+Children registered with a Dentist as at March 2011 - March 2012

-The Story Behind the Trends -.
-As at March 2011 almost half of children aged 5-17 across all areas are registered with a Dentist.
-This compares 86% of the total child population in Northern Ireland.
-Support workers within the Borough of Craigavon have experienced 2 instances, when helping families to register, services have been refused due to alleged discrimination and racism.
+The Story Behind the Trends - As at March 2012 all areas have seen increases in children registered with a dentist with all higher than the NI average.
+However Craigavon have seen a decrease yet they have more adults registered with dentists and are aware that the majority of the children are attending in respect of extractions due to poor weaning.
 Actions Required: Continued support for new families to register on arrival in the area.
 Craigavon to develop a strategy to encourage dental registration for children.
 All early years practitioners working with Traveller families should continue to promote good dental hygiene and practice.